-The Authority employs in house registered valuers, being the Head of Estates and Strategic Asset Management, P.J.
-Miles BSc.
-(Hons), MRICS, who in agreement with the Chief Finance Officer identifies the most appropriate valuation techniques to determine fair value.
+The Authority employs an in house registered valuer, being the Team Manager Estates and Strategic Asset Management, L. Horner BSc., MRICS, who in agreement with the Chief Finance Officer identifies the most appropriate valuation techniques to determine fair value.

 All valuations are carried out in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors.
 The Authority's valuation experts work closely with finance officers reporting directly to the Chief Finance Officer on a regular basis regarding all valuation matters.